-Not to get way ahead of ourselves, but Prince Harry and Meghan Markle are engaged so let's start talking about their children!
+On October 15, 2018, the royal family announced Prince Harry and Meghan Markle are expecting their first child in spring 2019, so let's start talking about their children!
 More importantly, let's talk about the possibility that Prince Harry and Meghan Markle's children will one day be ruling the world.
-Due to Markle's U.S. citizenship and the fact that Prince Harry is, well, Prince Harry, many people have been wondering if their future children could become President of the United States, King or Queen of England, or both.
+Due to Markle's US citizenship and the fact that Prince Harry is, well, Prince Harry, people have been wondering if one of their future children could become president of the United States, king or queen of England, or both.
 Yes, both!

-While this is not the first time an American citizen has married royalty (Princess Grace Kelly, y'all!), it is the first time a U.S. citizen will marry into the British royal family.
-Of course, this incited several Internet theories.
-Is this all a long-game for England to take back the United States colonies?
+While this was not the first time an American citizen married royalty (Princess Grace Kelly, y'all!), it was the first time a US citizen married into the British royal family.
+Of course, this incited several internet theories.
+Is this all a long game for England to take back the American Colonies?
 Will Queen Elizabeth II live forever?
-Could Prince Harry and Meghan Markle's child really be both President and King or Queen of England?
-While it is highly unlikely, it is within the realm of possibility, and here's why.
+Could Prince Harry and Meghan Markle's child really become both president of the US and king or queen of England?

-Markle was well known before her engagement to Prince Harry, as she has an impressive acting career.
-For seven seasons, Markle has portrayed Rachel Zane on Suits.
-She’s also made appearances in films such as Horrible Bosses, Get Him to the Greek, and Remember Me.
+Before her engagement to Prince Harry, Markle was already well-known for her impressive acting career.
+For seven seasons, Markle portrayed Rachel Zane on Suits.
+She also made appearances in films such as Horrible Bosses, Get Him to the Greek, and Remember Me.

-Meghan Markle is kind of the first U.S. citizen to marry into the British royal family.
-Wallis Simpson actually married into the family, but King Edward VIII had to step away from the royal family (and abdicate the throne) in order for them to marry.
+Technically, Meghan Markle is only kind of the first US citizen to marry into the British royal family.
+Wallis Simpson did so, but King Edward VIII had to step away from the royal family (and abdicate the throne) for them to remain married.

-The marriage between Edward and Wallis is noteworthy, as it's the reason the crown went to George VI, then Elizabeth II, thus putting Prince Harry and his possible children in line for the crown.
-Also, Wallis can be credited with paving the way for a woman like Markle to be openly accepted into the British royal family.
+Simpson had been married and divorced twice before.
+Because of this, and the fact that she wasn't a UK citizen, there was much outcry when Edward VIII announced his intention to marry her.
+In December 1936, Edward VIII abdicated the throne.
+Their marriage is noteworthy because it's the reason the crown went to George VI, then Elizabeth II, putting Prince Harry and his children in line for the throne.
+Some credit Simpson with paving the way for an American woman like Markle to be openly accepted into the British royal family.